 Reporting entities that acquired the entire financial modeling database for the prior-year end are required to follow the financial modeling methodology (paragraph 39.a.) for all securities acquired in the subsequent year that were included in the financial modeling data acquired for the prior year-end.

-Reporting entities that acquired identical securities (identical CUSIP) to those held and financially modeled for the prior year-end are required to follow the prior year-end financial modeling methodology (paragraph 39.a.) for these securities acquired subsequent to year-end.
+Reporting entities that acquired identical securities (identical Security Identifier) to those held and financially modeled for the prior year-end are required to follow the prior year-end financial modeling methodology (paragraph 39.a.) for these securities acquired subsequent to year-end.

-Reporting entities that do not acquire the prior-year financial modeling information for current-year acquired individual CUSIPS, and are not captured within paragraphs 40.a. or 40.b., are required to follow the analytical procedures for non-financially modeled securities (paragraph 39.b. as appropriate) until the current year financial modeling information becomes available and then follow the procedures for financially modeled securities (paragraph 27, as appropriate).
-Reporting entities that do acquire the individual CUSIP information from the prior-year financial modeling database shall use that information for interim reporting.
+Reporting entities that do not acquire the prior-year financial modeling information for current-year acquired individual investments (by Security Identifier), and are not captured within paragraphs 40.a. or 40.b., are required to follow the analytical procedures for non-financially modeled securities (paragraph 39.b. as appropriate) until the current year financial modeling information becomes available and then follow the procedures for financially modeled securities (paragraph 27, as appropriate).
+Reporting entities that do acquire the individual investment (by Security Identifier) information from the prior-year financial modeling database shall use that information for interim reporting.

 Reporting entities that acquire securities not previously modeled at the prior year-end are required to follow the analytical procedures for non-financially modeled securities (paragraph 39.b. as appropriate) until the current year financial modeling information becomes available and then follow the procedures for financially modeled securities (paragraph 27, as appropriate).

 44.o.
-For securities sold, redeemed or otherwise disposed as a result of a callable feature (including make whole call provisions), disclose the number of CUSIPs sold, disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee;
+For securities sold, redeemed or otherwise disposed as a result of a callable feature (including make whole call provisions), disclose the number of investments sold (by Security Identifier), disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee;

 QA - Question 8:

-8. Question – Do ABS purchased in different lots result in a different NAIC designation for the same CUSIP?
+8. Question – Do ABS purchased in different lots result in a different NAIC designation for the same Security Identifier?
 Can reporting entities use a weighted average method determined on a legal entity basis?

 8.1 Under the financial modeling process (applicable to qualifying RMBS/CMBS reviewed by the NAIC Structured Securities Group), the amortized cost of the security impacts the “final” NAIC designation used for reporting and RBC purposes.
-As such, securities subject to the financial modeling process acquired in different lots can result in a different NAIC designation for the same CUSIP.
+As such, securities subject to the financial modeling process acquired in different lots can result in a different NAIC designation for the same Security Identifier.
 In accordance with the current instructions for calculating AVR and IMR, reporting entities are required to keep track of the different lots separately, which means reporting the different designations.
-For reporting purposes, if a SSAP No. 43 security (by CUSIP) has different NAIC designations by lot, the reporting entity shall either 1) report the aggregate investment with the lowest applicable NAIC designation or 2) report the investment separately by purchase lot on the investment schedule.
+For reporting purposes, if a SSAP No. 43 security (by Security Identifier) has different NAIC designations by lot, the reporting entity shall either 1) report the aggregate investment with the lowest applicable NAIC designation or 2) report the investment separately by purchase lot on the investment schedule.
 If reporting separately, the investment may be aggregated by NAIC designation.
-(For example, all acquisitions of the identical CUSIP resulting with an NAIC 1 designation may be aggregated, and all acquisitions of the identical CUSIP resulting with an NAIC 3 designation may be aggregated.)
+(For example, all acquisitions of the identical investment (by Security Identifier) resulting with an NAIC 1 designation may be aggregated, and all acquisitions of the identical investment (by Security Identifier) resulting with an NAIC 3 designation may be aggregated.)

 INT 07-01: Application of the Scientific (Constant Yield) Method in Situations of Reverse Amortization: Paragraph 14 Example